dakotamm/research_blog/_posts/2025-10-01-prelim-moor-finalizing-paper-1.md

 NOTE: Almost all solubility change is negative in sign.
 The only exception is at **SP at the surface during winter** where I suspect the large freshening trend actually dominates the solubility-change, since there is minimal temperature change here as well.

-This plot takes a minute to dissect, but ultimately 20-100+% of the BOTTOM DO loss is explainable by solubility change...
+This plot takes a minute to dissect, but ultimately 20-100+% of the BOTTOM DO loss is explainable by solubility change.
+Per some reviewer comments, however, does the fact that surface DO is not being accounted for be solubility-change muddy the argument that the atmospheric warming can impact deep water trends?